pohlm01/master-thesis/2_preliminaries.typ

 The following will focus on @tls~1.3 as it is used for 94~% of all @https requests according to Cloudflare Radar on 2024-09-23 and support for @tls 1.1 and older has been dropped by all relevant browsers in 2020~@cloudflare_radar @chrome_drop_tls @firefox_drop_tls @microsoft_drop_tls @apple_drop_tls.

-@tls consists of two sub-protocols, the handshake protocol for authentication and negotiation of cryptographic ciphers, followed by the record protocol to transmit the application data.
+@tls consists of two sub-protocols: the handshake protocol for authentication and negotiation of cryptographic ciphers, followed by the record protocol for transmitting application data.
 The following concentrates on the handshake protocol and skips some functionality such as client certificates, the usage of previously or out-of-band negotiated keys, and 0-RTT data that can be used to send application data before the handshake is finished.
 This allows focus on the parts relevant to this thesis.